 For the latest information about developments related to Schedule F (Form 1040 or 1040-SR) and its instructions, such as legislation enacted after they were published, go to IRS.gov/ScheduleF.

 The standard mileage rate for business use of your vehicle for 2019 is 58 cents per mile.

 For tax years beginning after 2017, your business income interest expense deduction may be limited.
 See Form 8990 and its instructions for details.

 For tax years beginning after 2017, you may be entitled to a deduction of up to 20 percent of your qualified business income from your qualified trade or business, plus 20 percent of the aggregate amount of qualified real estate investment trust (REIT) dividends and qualified publicly traded partnership (PTP) income.
 The deduction is subject to various limitations such as limitations based on your type of trade or business, your taxable income, the amount of W-2 wages paid with respect to the trade or business, and the unadjusted basis immediately after acquisition of qualified property held by the trade or business.
 You will claim this deduction on Form 1040 or 1040-SR, and unlike other deductions, this deduction can be taken in addition to the standard or itemized deductions.
 For more information, see the Instructions for Form 1040 and 1040-SR and Pub.
 535, Business Expenses.

 Excess farm loss limitation.

-The excess farm loss rules don't apply in 2018.
-However, any loss from this activity that wasn't allowed last year because of the excess farm loss rules is treated as a deduction allocable to this activity in 2018.
+The excess farm loss rules don't apply after 2017.
+However, any loss from this activity that wasn't allowed in a previous year because of the excess farm loss rules is treated as a deduction allocable to this activity in 2019.
 See Form 461 and its instructions for details on the amount of excess business loss limitation.